mrcohrs/SkinRhythm/replit.md

 - After switching, queries invalidated and UI updates to reflect new current routine

 **Retake Quiz Flow**:
-- Dashboard "Retake Quiz" button navigates to `/?retake=true`
+- Dashboard "Retake Quiz" button navigates directly to `/quiz`
-- HomePage checks for `retake` query parameter
-- If present, skips automatic dashboard redirect and shows landing page content
 - Logged-in users skip name question (starts at age) with name pre-filled from OIDC
-- After quiz completion and save, user redirected to /dashboard with new routine set as current
+- After quiz completion, routine auto-saves and user redirected to /dashboard with new routine set as current
+- No intermediate landing page - users go straight to quiz

 **Current Routine Management**:
 - Only one routine per user has isCurrent=true at any time